-Some types of Zoysia grass can only be grown from sod or grass sprigs, but Pennington Zenith Zoysia grass seed combines the strengths of Zoysia grass with all the benefits of growing from seed.
-Zenith Zoysia also offers improved cold tolerance that gives lawn owners even greater advantages in this challenging region.
+Some types of Zoysia grass can only be grown from sod or grass sprigs, but Pennington Zenith Zoysia Grass Seed and Mulch combine the strengths of Zoysia grass with all the benefits of growing from seed.
+Zenith Zoysia also offers improved cold tolerance to give lawn owners even greater advantages in this challenging region.

 During its active growing season, Zoysia typically stays light to medium green.
-It turns brown when winter dormancy sets in, but it stays green much longer than Bermudagrass and other warm-season grasses — and Pennington Zenith Zoysia keeps its green color longer than other Zoysias do.
+It turns brown when winter dormancy sets in, but it stays green much longer than Bermudagrass and other warm-season grasses.
+Plus, Pennington Zenith Zoysia keeps its green color longer than ordinary Zoysia grasses do.
 Some homeowners choose to overseed Zoysia lawns in fall with cool-season ryegrass for green winter color, but others appreciate its straw-like natural hue.
-Come spring, Zoysia lawns are among the first to green up again.
+Come spring, Zoysia lawns are among the first warm-season lawns to green up again.

 Zoysia naturally develops a deep root system, and it's very efficient at conserving moisture and resisting drought.
 During short drought episodes, the grass remains green.
 If drought and heat persist, Zoysia will go dormant, but it greens up quickly when watered again.
 Zoysia prefers full sun, but it tolerates light shade — unlike Bermudagrass and other sun-loving, warm-season grasses.